-With integrity and ethics placed in the core of its philosophy, the Group is committed to fully comply with laws and regulations concerning anti-corruption.
-An internal monitoring system records cases of unethical conduct and advocates honesty as a part of the Group's core strategy.
+With integrity and ethics placed in the core of its philosophy, the Group is committed to fully comply with all the laws and regulations concerning anti-corruption.
+With an internal monitoring system set up to record cases of unethical conduct, the Group has integrated Anti-Bribery and Anti-Corruption Policy as a part of the Group's core strategy.
+All staff members are expected to fully adhere to the principles set out in the code of conduct which are clearly stated on the Employee Handbook and employees who contravene the principles will be subject to disciplinary actions.
+The Group strictly complies with relevant anti-corruption laws and regulations of Taiwan and Hong Kong and firmly holds zero tolerance on any form of extortion, corruption, fraud, money laundering and bribery.

-In the reporting year of 2020, there were no cases of legal proceedings, claims or disputes.
-The Group complies with the Anti-Corruption Laws and Regulations of Taiwan and Hong Kong and firmly holds zero tolerance on any form of extortion, corruption, fraud, money laundering and bribery.
+In the reporting year of 2021, there were no confirmed cases regarding corrupt practices of legal proceedings, claims or disputes brought against the Group or its employees.
+Although the Group did not organise any anti-corruption training provided to directors and staff this year, we will review our training curriculum and strive to enhance our training on anti-corruption in the coming years.